May 31, 2025

 • On Cloudrock 2

-These hiking sneakers span a continuum from shoes that are best for casual wear to others that can handle harder hikes—most of them have summit-to-sidewalk versatility.
-What's the best hiking sneaker for YOU?
-Check out the product descriptions below to find the pair(s) that best fit your feet and match your hiking style.
+These hiking sneakers span a continuum from shoes that are best for casual wear to others that can handle moderate hikes—most have peak-to-pub versatility.
+If you're looking for more serious hiking shoes, see my list of the best hiking shoes

 Some of the links in this post are affiliate links.
 If you click on one of these links and buy something, the retailer may share a small percentage of the sale with Hiking Feet at no cost to you.
 That's an easy way for you to support this site's free and independent content.

-The best low-cut hiking sneakers are the adidas TERREX Free Hiker 2 GTX, Salomon Outpulse, Merrell Moab Speed, Oboz Sypes, Danner Trail 2650, and KEEN Zionic Low.
+The best low-cut hiking sneakers are the adidas TERREX Free Hiker 2 GTX, Merrell Moab Speed, and KEEN Zionic Low.

 Main Benefits: